NeelamN15/CODTECH-Task1/README.md

 Technologies used: Python, Jupyter notebook

 Short Description:
-      At first the all the libraries were imported in the jupyter notebook and then the dataset was read.
-Further the data was cleaned, preprocessed
+      At first, all the libraries were imported in the jupyter notebook and then the dataset was read.
+Further the data was cleaned, pre-processed .

-      Then preliminary description of data was found
+      Then, preliminary description of data was found.

-      Next outliers were explored
+      Next, outliers were explored.

-      Next using scatterplot,Histogram, Heatmap etc. relations between different columns of data were observed
+      Next, using scatterplot,Histogram, Heatmap etc. relations between different columns of data were observed.